Jump to Main Content

 Q: Is it required to have completed all the prerequisite courses prior to applying to the program?

-A: Yes, in order to be included in the review pool, applicants must have completed all four prerequisite courses.
+A: Yes, to be included in the review pool, applicants must have completed all four prerequisite courses.
 Prerequisites must be completed by the end of the quarter prior to submitting your application to the Informatics program.
 Note: Transfer students do not need to complete INFO 200 as a program prerequisite.

 Q: Will the committee be able to consider prerequisites that are in progress at the time of the application deadline?